 “We are perfectly OK with doing the exam for a very low cost because it is an opportunity to bring patients into our systems for care,” Molen explains.
 “More importantly, it saves lives.
 When you find cancers and find them early, everyone wins.”

 Program funding wasn’t the only thing that changed once CMS and other payers began covering lung cancer screening.
-EGH also updated its eligibility criteria to match the CMS lung cancer screening guidelines and met the requirements to become an ACR Designated Lung Cancer Screening Center
+EGH also updated its eligibility criteria to meet the CMS lung cancer screening guidelines and met the requirements to become an ACR Designated Lung Cancer Screening Center

 and ACR CT accreditation